dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 ..
 3.4.6  Transformation of deprecated attributes ..................o

 If '$config["no_deprecated_attr"]' is '0', then deprecated attributes (see appendix in section:- #5.2) are removed and, in most cases, their values are transformed to CSS style properties and added to the 'style' attributes (function 'hl_tag()').
+Except for 'bordercolor' for 'table', 'tr' and 'td', the scores of proprietary attributes that were never part of any cross-browser standard are not supported.

 *Note*: The attribute 'target' for 'a' is allowed even though it is not in XHTML 1.0 specs.
 This is because of the attribute's wide-spread use and browser-support, and because the attribute is valid in XHTML 1.1 onwards.